iamtarunkamboj/iamtarunkamboj/README.md

-👋 Hi, I’m @iamtarunkamboj, I am Salesforce Certified Service Cloud Consultant, Administrator, and Associate, I bring a comprehensive understanding of the Salesforce platform and its capabilities.
+👋 Hi, I’m @iamtarunkamboj, I am Salesforce Certified Service Cloud Consultant, Administrator, Ai Associate and Associate, I bring a comprehensive understanding of the Salesforce platform and its capabilities.